 How to choose a perfect grill for your outdoor kitchen on a deck?

 The grill is the king of the area, so it has to be chosen wisely.
 The first thing to consider is type.
 A basic choice is between gas and charcoal.
 There are fans of both solutions.
 Some people say charcoal adds a flavor no gas grill is going to add.
 Others stress that gas grills seem to be a healthier option.
 Regarding the deck, this choice is a bit more complicated.

-As decks are located very close to the house it is crucial to choose a grill that is not going to be inconvenient.
-Keeping a grill in some distance from the house is a good idea unless a vent hood is going to be installed above it.
+As decks are located very close to the house, it is crucial to choose a grill that will not be inconvenient.
+Keeping a grill some distance from the house is a good idea unless a vent hood will be installed above it.

 Anyhow, the amount of smoke should be as limited as possible.
 For charcoal grills, it’s worth considering kamado, unless your heart is already set on a certain type.
 If it is, follow your dreams 🙂

-If a gas grill is your choice it’s worth figuring which type of fuel it should have.
+If a gas grill is your choice, it’s worth figuring which type of fuel it should have.
 Decks are usually next to the house, so adding a line to a grill is usually an option, even though it requires a permit and additional budget.
-If you do not want to spend extra money on construction going with propane gas grill is going to work just fine.
+If you do not want to spend extra money on construction, going with a propane gas grill will work just fine.

 A deck is a place where fire safety is a big issue.
 A deck is most often constructed out of combustible materials, so it has to be protected.

 What other cooking appliances can be used in an outdoor kitchen on a deck?